donchoborisov/php-short-test/README.md

 4. `php artisan migrate`

-5. Import the postcodes.sql file into your database
+5. Extract and import the postcodes.tar.gz file into your database

 ### Notes
 - This is a clean/new installation of laravel